Landlord-Tenant Dispute Attorneys in Murfreesboro, Tennessee

 Landlords in Tennessee are not obligated to collect a security deposit

-Tennessee laws require rental agreements for tenancies to be 12 months or longer.
+Tennessee laws require rental agreements for tenancies 12 months or longer in duration to be in writing.

 The mandatory provisions of the rental agreement include a detailed description of the rental property, terms of the lease, monthly rent, due date, pet policy, and security deposit amount.